Experimental Combination of Olaparib and Radium-223 For Metastatic Castration-Resistant Prostate Cancer That Has Spread

 VIII.
 Evaluate family history of cancers in the study population and correlate family cancer history with germline mutation status.

-IX.
-Evaluate the changes in whole genome sequencing (WGS) of plasma cell-free circulating DNA (cfDNA) based patient-tumor specific signature at baseline, on treatment, and at progression.
+- Evaluate the changes in whole genome sequencing (WGS) of plasma cell-free circulating DNA (cfDNA) based patient-tumor specific signature at baseline, on treatment, and at progression.

-- Evaluate tumor mutation burden (TMB) and tumor mutational signature in plasma cfDNA at baseline and correlate to tumor tissue TMB and mutational signature.
+XI.
+Evaluate tumor mutation burden (TMB) and tumor mutational signature in plasma cfDNA at baseline and correlate to tumor tissue TMB and mutational signature.

 OUTLINE: This is a phase I, dose-escalation study of olaparib followed by a phase II study.

 PHASE I: Patients receive radium Ra 223 dichloride intravenously (IV) over 1 minute on day 1.
 Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive olaparib orally (PO) twice daily (BID) on days 1-28.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients also undergo computed tomography (CT) or magnetic resonance imaging (MRI) as well as blood sample collection and a tissue biopsy during screening and on study.

 PHASE II: Patients are randomized to 1 of 2 arms.